maximize financial advisor meetings

 What Questions Should You Ask Your Financial Advisor?

 When meeting your financial advisor, make sure you ask about their fiduciary duty, fee structure, investment philosophy, communication style, and handling of conflicts of interest.
 These questions can help you make informed decisions about your finances.
+These are key questions for financial advisors, as they reveal important information about how they operate and prioritize their clients’ needs.
+Knowing how they handle conflicts of interest, for example, can give you confidence that they will act in your best interests at all times.
+By asking these questions, you can feel secure in your financial advisor’s abilities and ultimately feel more in control of your financial future.

 How Do I Prepare for a Meeting With a Financial Advisor?